 3. The battery warning light on your dashboard comes on

-Because the symbol can appear for different reasons, we’d recommend booking in for a Free Battery Health Check so that one of our experienced technicians can help you get to the bottom of exactly what the problem is.
+Because the symbol can appear for different reasons, we’d recommend booking a Free Battery Health Check so that one of our experienced technicians can help you get to the bottom of exactly what the problem is.

 4. Your car’s start-stop function stops working

 Start-stop systems can monitor your battery and detect how much current is being drawn from it.
 So if the system senses that your battery is struggling, it may disable the start-stop function to avoid the battery being drained so much that your car won’t actually start.

 Again, this is something that can be more of an issue in the winter when there are more demands on your battery like your heaters, lights and wipers.
 And again, it’s a problem that can be overcome with the help of a battery charger.
 Just make sure you choose a type that’s compatible with start-stop batteries, such as a smart charger (see below).

 5. Your battery’s more than five years old

 Most car batteries are designed to last between five and seven years, so a struggling battery could simply be a sign that yours is approaching the end of its life.
 You can check the age of your battery by finding the date that it was manufactured, which is stamped on the battery itself.